SUMMER LEADERSHIP CAMPS

 -

 Participation or holding an officer position in academic clubs and/or educational competition programs/conferences or organizations designed primarily for the student’s personal development and enrichment DO NOT qualify.
+Any of the activities mentioned below may be used to support a candidate's overall portrait of leadership and can be used as part of the student's application, BUT MAY NOT be used as the qualifying position of eligibility.
 Other examples of organizations that DO NOT qualify as acceptable include

 -